 A new report by Deloitte Access Economics has found that for every AU$1 invested in discovering remaining Australian species, there will be a return of up to AU$35 in economic benefit to the nation.
 The method of using a cost-benefit analysis to determine the value of discovering new species is novel.
 The report comes as scientists implement a plan to discover and document all species in Australia.

-European explorers and international and Australian scientists have been documenting Australia’s species, using the conventions and systems of Western taxonomy, for over 300 years.
+European explorers and international and Australian scientists have been documenting Australia’s species, using the environmental monitoring conventions and systems of Western taxonomy, for over 300 years.
 In that time, they have documented, classified, and given latinate names to a good number of them – no small feat given the diversity of Australian biomes and size of our continent and surrounding waters.

 And more recently, respectful and increasing engagement between Western science and Indigenous knowledge systems, characterised by the latter’s deep knowledge of country and the species that live on country, has enriched both.